 Ask a Mexican and they will tell you it is cold.
 Ask me and I’ll tell you it is hot.
 I went from 31 degrees Fahrenheit to 31 degrees Celsius, and while I hope to calibrate myself to this weather, I think hot is hot.
 What is more challenging than the hills and the heat, for me, is the air quality.
 I learn that the haze that paints near hills blue and erases those further away is due in large part to the burning of corn in preparation for the next planting and the start of the rainy season.
 It is curious to me that the best choice is to burn the nutrients and give everyone asthma, but I have learned that I hardly ever get to make the rules.
 Luckily, as we climb, color creeps back into the scenery and the air turns sweet and clear.

-In the morning, lead by an entrepreneurial guide, Jaime, Manuel and I begin walking up the hills.
-The 12 km of road spirals upward, and we cut corners and breathe heavy on the foot paths and seemingly secret routes of locals, horses, and flood waters.
+In the morning, led by an entrepreneurial guide, Jaime, Manuel and I begin walking up the hills.
+The 12 km of road spirals upward, and we cut corners and breathe heavily on the footpaths and seemingly secret routes of locals, horses, and flood waters.
 I am happy to be exercising in clean air and using my own power to reach the monarch butterflies.

 We stand surrounded by the quiet trees and the monarchs that cling to them like books on shelves waiting to be read.
 Here monarchs land after thousands of improbable miles to wait out the winter.
 What the other visitors think I do not know.
 What I think is this: The world is full of truly unimaginable things that inspire me to walk into the wild AND fight with everything I have to save them from ourselves.